SoftwareHeritage/swhapguide/SWHAP@Paris.md

 MF: add something about collecting information (regarding software and contributors).

-In this first phase you want to spend times collecting the sofwtare artifacts, either in physical or digital format.
+In this first phase you want to spend times collecting the sofwtare artifacts in digital format.
 Appart from source code, it is also important to collect relevant ancillary materials such as pictures, documentation, articles etc.
 Whenever possible, we encourage you to reach out to the authors of the softwares and/or to the institution they belonged to.
 They might hold some precious documents such as pictures, mails etc.

 We encourage you to digitalise (by scanning or photographying) all the relevant physical objects, since this process only focuses on digital items.
 Whenever possible, the physical objects should be stored in a dedicated warehouse.